 Probate is a legal approval that the QLD Supreme Court grants to an Executor of a Will.
-It officially recognises that the submitted Will is valid and the most recent version, and that the Executor is authorised to manage the estate according to the deceased's wishes set out in the Will.
+It officially recognises that the submitted Will is legally valid and the most recent version, and that the Executor is authorised to manage the deceased person's estate according to the wishes set out in the Will.

-You can only apply for Probate if you're named an Executor in the Will.
+In Queensland, you can only apply for probate if you're named an Executor in the Will.

-In general, an Executor needs a Grant of Probate to access and manage the assets of the estate (including bank accounts, property, share accounts and other assets).
+In general, an Executor needs a Grant of Probate to access and manage the assets of deceased estates (including bank accounts, property, share accounts and other assets).